Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: General Framework

 \subsection{Bandit Importance Sampling}

-The aim of BIS is to produce a set of $N$ weighted samples, $\{ \theta^*_n, w^*_n \}_{n=1}^{N}$, which approximates the target density $p(\theta)$, requiring only $N$ evaluations of the proportional $q(\theta)$ in total.
-Rather than drawing samples randomly from a proposal distribution, BIS directly optimises the samples themselves.
-BIS selects each sample sequentially from a pool of candidates under a chosen criterion.
-This can be viewed as a multi-armed bandit problem, where at each iteration a new sample is selected based on current information.
-Notably, once a point is selected in BIS, it is not revisited in future iterations (see \Cref{rm:discrete_importance}), distinguishing it from conventional bandit formulations.
+BIS aims to construct a set of $N$ weighted samples $\{ \theta^*_n, w^*_n \}_{n=1}^{N}$ to approximate the target density $p(\theta)$, subject to a budget of $N$ evaluations of the unnormalized target $q(\theta)$.
+Instead of drawing samples randomly from a proposal density, BIS directly optimizes the samples, sequentially selecting them from a candidate pool based on a given selection criterion.
+Distinct from conventional bandits, once a candidate is selected, it is never revisited in subsequent iterations (see \Cref{rm:discrete_importance}).